Pregnancy Disability Leave Law in California: A Guide to PDL

 Pregnancy disability leave is unique in that it applies to all female employees of covered employers, as long as they have a qualifying disability.17 There are no additional eligibility requirements.

 This means that part-time employees are entitled to take pregnancy disability leave to the same extent as full-time employees.
-Similarly, there is no minimum length of service requirement to qualify for pregnancy disability leave, so even recently-hired employees can take it.18
+Similarly, there is no minimum length of service requirement to qualify for pregnancy disability leave, so even recently hired employees can take it.18

 The right to take time off work is meaningless if there will be no job for the employee when they return.
 As such, California law has adopted strong reinstatement protections for employees returning from pregnancy disability leave.